IainStevenson/docker.multi.service.reverse.proxy/src/certificates.md

 Create the service certificate to cover each of the following service hostnames.

-myInfo.local
+local.myInfo.world
-*.myInfo.local
+*.local.myInfo.world

-The ALT wildcard name of *.myInfo.local will allow the same certificate to be used for all backend services having a dnsname of myInfo.local.
+The ALT wildcard name of *.local.myInfo.world will allow the same certificate to be used for all backend services having a dnsname of local.myInfo.world.

 # Self-Signing certificates for development use.